How does Sky Q compare to Virgin and BT?

 But it is basically Freeview, so it can't stream to any other devices - or for those with BT Extra Box, to another BT Youview box.

-It really can't begin to compete with Sky Q on anything but the quality of the picture it's possible to receive - but for the price (free with an £18 a month TV deal), we shouldn't expect it to.
+It really can't begin to compete with Sky Q on anything but the quality of the picture it's possible to receive - but for it's low price, we shouldn't expect it to.

 Is Sky Q worth it?